Yan2u/WinSystemCtl/README.md

 **Overview**:

+- **WinSystemCtl.PseudoConsoleCore**: Core functional module for creating, managing, and monitoring multiple pseudo-terminal sessions for WinSystemCtl app.
 - **WinSystemCtl.Core**: Core definitions and functions of executing tasks;
 - **WinSystemCtl**: GUI of application;

 **Future Plan**:

 - Remote support.

+### Build & Run

+1. Build `WinSystemCtl`；
+2. Build `WinSystemCtl.PseudoConsoleCore`：using cmake + MSVC + ninja；
+   - The `libPseudoConsoleCore.dll` will be automatically copied to build folder of `WinSystemCtl`；
+   - You can modify the `DLL_INSTALL_PATH` in `CMakeLists.txt` to change the destination folder；
+3. Launch `WinSystemCtl` for Debug or Release；

 ### ScreenShots